Shubham-Kumar-2000/protocol-registry/README.md

 ProtocolRegistry.register({
     protocol: 'testproto', // set your app for testproto://**
     command: `node ${path.join(__dirname, './tester.js')}`, // this will be executed with a extra argument %url from which it was initiated
-    override: true // Use this with caution as it will destroy all previous Registrations on this protocol }).then(async () => {
+    override: true, // Use this with caution as it will destroy all previous Registrations on this protocol
+    terminal: true // Use this to run your command inside a terminal }).then(async () => {
     console.log('Successfully registered');
 });